-- Water Based Paints: These paints were developed over the last two (2) decades to reduce the solvent emissions from paint application.
-Generally they are latex paints (either natural rubber latex or synthetic latex) and are water soluble.
-They may have some low level of solvents (also called Volatile Organic Compounds – VOCs) that are water soluble such as isopropyl alcohol (isopropanol), and methyl alcohol (methanol) and tend generally not to be hazardous to the worker.
+- Water-Based Paints: These paints were developed over the last two (2) decades to reduce the solvent emissions from paint application.
+Generally, they are latex paints (either natural rubber latex or synthetic latex) and are water-soluble.
+They may have some low level of solvents (also called Volatile Organic Compounds – VOCs) that are water-soluble such as isopropyl alcohol (isopropanol), and methyl alcohol (methanol) and tend generally not to be hazardous to the worker.
 They are still recommended to be used in a paint booth or other area with adequate ventilation.
-In some cases, the pigment/colorant may be of concern such as carbon black (a carcinogen),cobalt or cadmium.
+In some cases, the pigment/colorant may be of concern such as carbon black (a carcinogen), cobalt or cadmium.

 - Oil/Solvent Based Paints.
 Formerly the predominant form of paint in commercial/industrial applications but not currently used as extensively as in the past due to the solvent content.
 There can be a wide variety of solvents contained in them depending upon the manner and speed of drying required.
 The faster the drying time, the more likely the evaporating solvents could pose a problem to the worker.
 They can pose acute (short-term) or chronic (long-term) health effects.
 Because of the great variety of solvents used, it is important to view the paint ingredients from the Safety Data Sheet (SDS) for type and amount of each solvent.
-Typical solvents are acetone, toluene, xylene, EDT, Ag, n-butyl acetate MEK, MIBK and MAK.
-Oil based paints may also contain pigments that may be of concern such as lead chromate, carbon black, titanium, cadmium and cobalt.
+Typical solvents are acetone, toluene, xylene, EDT, Ag, n-butyl acetate MEK, MIBK, and MAK.
+Oil-based paints may also contain pigments that may be of concern such as lead chromate, carbon black, titanium, cadmium, and cobalt.

 - There are two groups of emissions from such a paint operation.
 1. the solvents and the 2. particulates.
 The pigments are the particulates, either solid or liquid, that may be of concern in worker exposure.
 The pigments of concern are such things as cadmium, cobalt, lead, manganese, carbon black—all of which have worker exposure limits.
-Again it is important to consult the SDS, and perform sampling/testing of the paint spray operator for both the solvents and the particulates.
-Such paint spraying of oil/solvent based paints should always be done in a well ventilated, paint spray booth.
+Again it is important to consult the SDS and perform sampling/testing of the paint spray operator for both the solvents and the particulates.
+Such paint spraying of oil/solvent-based paints should always be done in a well ventilated, paint spray booth.

-- Dry Powder Coating Paints.
-This form of paint contains no liquid component.
-It is almost always applied to metal parts since they can hold an electric charge that aids in the dry powder coating will adhere until the part goes through a temperature controlled oven that “melts” the coating to the part’s surface.
+- Dry Powder Coating Paints: This form of paint contains no liquid component.
+It is almost always applied to metal parts since they can hold an electric charge that aids in the dry powder coating will adhere until the part goes through a temperature-controlled oven that “melts” the coating to the part’s surface.
 Generally, these coatings contain a dry plastic powder that melts to the surface when passed through the oven.
 In general, the only worker/applicator exposure is to the dry powder and most often just a nuisance particulate.
 The only exception is that some of the dry components can be hazardous such as carbon black.
-Remember that there are exposure limits to even nuisance dusts and there is generally a good amount of dusty overspray.
+Remember that there are exposure limits to even nuisance dust and there is generally a good amount of dusty overspray.
 As with other types of paints/surface coatings, this work should be performed in a spray booth.
 Monitoring of the worker’s exposure is advisable if the SDS identifies components of concern including the particulates.